 The Board is responsible for administering SHINE according to the rules of the Association, known as the Constitution.

-SHINE’s Management Committee
+SHINE’s Board of Management

-Chair Miriam Stanborough
+Director Miriam Stanborough

 Director Jorgen Mackie